 Chrome has adjustable flags that may improve performance on some systems.
 However please note that these are advanced settings and in certain cases can cause degradation or unexpected behaviors.
-To view the Flags section browse to chrome://flags/ in the address field.
+To view the Flags section, type "chrome://flags/" in the address field.

 Flags that may help with performance:

 - Override software rendering list: This allows GPU acceleration on unsupported configurations.
 Useful if you tend to run experimental GPU drivers or if you think your GPU is not being recognized for some reason.

 - GPU Accelerated SVG Filters: This lets the GPU do work for some type of SVG filters.

 - Threaded compositing: This will allow secondary threads to be dedicated to page compositing.